NGC 1528

-NGC 1528 is an open cluster in the constellation Perseus.
-It was discovered by William Herschel in 1790.
-It is located in the north-eastern part of the constellation, just under 3 degrees north of μ Persei.
+NGC 1528 is an open cluster of stars in the northern constellation of Perseus.
+It was discovered by the German-British astronomer William Herschel in 1790.
+This cluster is located in the north-eastern part of the constellation, just under 3 degrees north of μ Persei.
 Less than 1.5° to the southeast is the open cluster NGC 1545 (m = 6.2).
 The NGC 1528 is clearly visible with 10x50 binoculars.
 165 stars are recognised as members of NGC 1528, the brightest of which has apparent magnitude 8.7.